stevesaf/sports-seeker/README.md

 * Application Name: Project-X
-* Author Name: Brian, David, Julie, Ken
+* Author Names: Brian, David, Julie, Ken
-* Description: If you have seen the movie "Project-X", you probably remember that mis-organized events could wreck havoc.
-This App is created for people to organize their parties/events systematically.
+* Description: If you have seen the movie "Project-X", you probably remember that mis-organized events could wreak havoc.
+This App is created for users to organize their parties/events systematically.